 Bucks run streak to 14, blow out Clippers

-The victory was never in doubt as the Bucks led 30-15 after one quarter and 52-43 at halftime, while shooting just 38.3 percent from the field in the opening two quarters.
+The victory was never in doubt as the Bucks led 30-15 after one quarter and 52-43 at halftime, though they shot just 37.5 percent from the field in the opening two quarters.
 Milwaukee put the game away by outscoring the Clippers 35-19 in the third quarter to take an 87-62 lead, with Antetokounmpo having already sealed his double-double.

-The Bucks shot 46.8 percent from the field after a far more efficient second half and were 14 of 36 from 3-point range.
-Milwaukee had a 53-48 rebounding advantage and a convincing 58-38 advantage on points in the paint.
-Donte DiVincenzo had 11 points for the Bucks who have not lost since dropping a 103-100 decision at Utah on Nov.
+The Bucks wound up at 46.8 percent from the field after a far more efficient second half and were 14 of 36 from 3-point range.
+Milwaukee had a 53-48 rebounding advantage and a convincing 58-38 edge on points in the paint.
+Donte DiVincenzo had 11 points for the Bucks, who have not lost since dropping a 103-100 decision at Utah on Nov.
 8. That defeat came one game after the Bucks earned a 129-124 victory at Los Angeles over the Clippers when Antetokounmpo scored 38 points.
 Neither Leonard (rest) nor George (shoulder) played in the first matchup.

-Ivica Zubac had 14 points and 12 rebounds, while Lou Williams and Montrezl Harrell added 11 each for the Clippers on Friday, as Los Angeles dropped to 3-6 on the road.
+Ivica Zubac had 14 points and 12 rebounds while Lou Williams and Montrezl Harrell added 11 each on Friday for the Clippers, who dropped to 3-6 on the road.
 The Clippers lead the NBA in home victories with 13.
-The defeat came in the opener of a six-game road trip for the Clippers that will include a stop at Toronto on Wednesday when Leonard will receive his championship ring.
+The defeat came in the opener of a six-game road trip for the Clippers that will include a stop in Toronto on Wednesday when Leonard will receive his championship ring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)